 Providing a toll-free telephone number that consumers may call to opt out.

-How the Credit Union will treat an opt out direction by a joint consumer.
+How the Credit Union will treat an opt-out direction by a joint consumer.

 Delivery After Initial Notice is Provided.
-If the Credit Union provides the opt out notice after the initial notice is provided, the Credit Union will include a copy of the initial notice in writing or, if the consumer agrees, electronically.
+If the Credit Union provides the opt-out notice after the initial notice is provided, the Credit Union will include a copy of the initial notice in writing or, if the consumer agrees, electronically.

-Exceptions to Providing an Opt Out Notice.
-Under the following scenarios, an opt out notice need not be provided to members when nonpublic personal information is disclosed to nonaffiliated third parties:
+Exceptions to Providing an Opt-Out Notice.
+Under the following scenarios, an opt-out notice need not be provided to members when nonpublic personal information is disclosed to nonaffiliated third parties:

 Sharing nonpublic personal information with a non-affiliated third party in order to carry out a service on the Credit Union’s behalf, and with whom the Credit Union has a written agreement (i.e., joint marketing agreement) that prohibits further disclosure by the third party;

-Disclosure that is necessary to effect, administer or enforce a transaction that a consumer requests or authorizes;
+Disclosure that is necessary to effect, administer, or enforce a transaction that a consumer requests or authorizes;

 Disclosure with the consent of the consumer (provided it has not been revoked);

-Disclosure in order to protect the confidentiality or security of the Credit Union’s records pertaining to the consumer, service, product or transaction;
+Disclosure in order to protect the confidentiality or security of the Credit Union’s records pertaining to the consumer, service, product, or transaction;

-To protect against or prevent actual or potential fraud, unauthorized transactions, claims or other liability;
+To protect against or prevent actual or potential fraud, unauthorized transactions, claims, or other liability;

 For required institutional risk control or for resolving consumer disputes or inquiries;